-Some might raise an eyebrow at the finish, but after two weeks of use, the Pixel 3 XL hasn't scratched any more than we'd expect – that finish on the rear will damage if you're carrying this phone with a pocket full of keys and coins, but so will any phone.
+Some might raise an eyebrow at the finish, but after months of use, the Pixel 3 XL hasn't scratched any more than we'd expect - that finish on the rear will damage if you're carrying this phone with a pocket full of keys and coins, but so will any phone.
 The XL carries an IP67 waterproof rating, too, ensuring it's happy in the rain, snow and everywhere else.

 Thanks to the adoption of a notch design - that black-out dip to the top of the phone where the front-facing cameras and sensors are houses - there's more display and less bezel.
 However, other manufacturers have done more to reduce bezel and fill more of the front of the phone with display.
 Some have called out the notch as ridiculous lazy design; for us the size doesn't matter so much, but as we moved through 2019, it became surprisingly dated, surprisingly quickly.